Best Practice Memos

 A careful distinction between quality and quantity is key to promoting the future growth of the computing and information field.
 Toward that end, this document advocates adjustments to hiring, promotion, and tenure practices as well as to the publication culture.
 Contributions in a small number of high quality publications or artifacts are what should be emphasized; success as a researcher is then not primarily a matter of numbers.

 The recommendations that follow were developed over an 18-month period by the CRA Committee on Best Practices for Hiring, Promotion, and Scholarship.
 As part of this work, the committee conducted interviews in autumn 2013 with more than 75 academic and industry computing and information unit heads to understand the issues and gain insights from practice.
-Preliminary recommendations were vetted with department chairs and CRA Deans at the Snowbird Conference in July 2014.
+Preliminary recommendations were vetted with department chairs and CRA Deans at the CRA Conference at Snowbird in July 2014.

 The Computing Research Association’s (CRA) Board of Directors has approved a Best Practices Guide, providing guidance to graduate students, postdocs, advisors and mentors, and departments and institutions on how to have a positive postdoctoral experience within computer science and engineering.
 We encourage our colleagues throughout the community to take a look at the document — the latest in a series of white papers about the recent increase in postdocs in the field — and adopt these Best Practices.